crashvb/pytest-gnupg-fixtures/README.md

 ### <a name="gnupg_email"></a> gnupg_email

-Provides a generated email to use as pair of the uid for the keypair.
+Provides a generated email to use as part of the uid for the keypair.

 ### <a name="gnupg_gen_key_conf"></a> gnupg_gen_key_conf